maninak/radicle-interface-with-planning-boards/README.md

 1. Fork this repository to create your own version
 2. Configure your Vercel account to deploy the forked repository

+**In a container, using docker-compose:**

+1. Use the provided `Containerfile` to build a container image, using, e.g.
+   `podman build .`
+1. Or, if you want to deploy using the provided docker-compose.yaml file, just run `docker-compose build && docker-compose up`.
+You should then be able to open http://localhost:3080 in your favourite browser.

 ## Configuration

 There's two ways to configure the UI: